Early Career Leadership Program

-Develop your skills, join a thriving network, and demonstrate your abilities by participating in the GSA’s Early Career Leadership and Professional Development Program!
+Develop your skills, join a thriving network, and demonstrate your abilities by participating in the GSA’s Early Career Leadership Program!

 GSA recognizes that early career scientists are the future of our research community.
 To help them shape that future, we have designed a program that provides student and postdoc members from around the world with rich opportunities to enact change and advance their careers.

 In this online program, participants work in teams to propose, develop, and implement initiatives that address unmet needs for the early career scientist community.
-Participants complete the program with new skills, a network of peers and mentors, and concrete deliverables that demonstrate their abilities.
+Participants have the opportunity to work on their writing skills, which includes the option to take a writing workshop tailored for the needs of early career scientists.
+Early career leaders complete the program with new skills, a network of peers and mentors, and concrete deliverables that demonstrate their abilities.

 Early Career Scientist Committees